Elitecodee/crawford-budget-app/README.md

 ## Usage

-1. **Registration**: New students can register with their Crawford University details
+1. **Registration**: New students can register with their University details
 2. **Dashboard**: View financial overview, add income/expenses, and see recent transactions
 3. **Budget Planning**: Set spending limits for different categories
 4. **Data Export**: Download financial data for personal records